Rolling Stones strut back to 1969 woodland for London gigs

 Nostalgia has played a major part in the Rolling Stones's activities of the past year as they celebrated 50 years in the music business and embarked on a North American tour.

-The Rolling Stones lived up to their reputation as one of the greatest rock'n'roll bands when they played to more than 100,000 revelers at last weekend's Glastonbury festival.
+The Rolling Stones lived up to their reputation as one of the greatest rock'n'roll bands when they played to more than 100,000 revellers at last weekend's Glastonbury festival.

 The Rolling Stones emerged alongside the Beatles in the early 1960s to become one of the most successful groups in rock and roll history with hits such as "Jumpin' Jack Flash", "Satisfaction" and "Sympathy for the Devil".